 On that note, when giving feedback on another’s work, why not point out both the positives and the negatives?
 If the plot line is strong, say so.
 If the characters need work, let the writer know.

 This approach can work miracles for a struggling writer – no matter what their level of experience.
-Whether you’re just starting out or have already published several novels, Angie’s Diary can help you get a fresh perspective on your writing.
-If you’re ready to gain a new appreciation for the writing process and network with your fellow writers, then give our magazine a shot.
-You won’t regret it.
+Whether you are just starting out or have already published several novels.
+If you are ready to gain a new appreciation for the writing process and network with your fellow writers on Angie’s Diary, it can help you get a fresh perspective on your writing.

 Get…But DO Give

 Don’t expect your fellow authors to overwhelm you with comments on your first post – of course it does happen, even regularly – but instead, start giving feedback on the work other writers have posted, as they will almost certainly reciprocate.
-That’s the beauty of this magazine.
+That is an important aspect of this magazine.

 Of course you do.
 Just as you can spot strong and weak points in your own work, you can point out the same in other people’s work.

-As a matter of fact, by reading work from other writers, you can help develop a sense for what works and what doesn’t.
-Developing that sense will help you in your own writing to improve your skills along the way.
+In fact, by reading work from other writers, you can help develop a sense for what works and what doesn’t.
+Developing that sense will help you to improve your writing skills along the way.

 If your real goal is to get read, getting to the Top Ten and get published by Harper-Collins or similar publishing houses, here are some ideas that are NOT in violation of the Angie′s Diary policy: